Die Sendung mit der Maus: Educational film shorts

+A complete list of all documentary stories broadcast to this day is collected on the website of the show.

 A stuffed toy "Mouse" flew into outer space and was a "guest" on board the Russian Mir space station, where it appeared in an educational segment.
 The stuffed toy was later brought back to the producers on earth.
+The mouse is often visually included as drawing, print or stuffed toy in documentary segments where a familiar focus point would serve an otherwise overwhelming experience.